Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Legendrian classification

-\begin{proof} Consider the link diagram\cite[pg.
-3]{Lickorish1997} of a planar critical value curve made up with swallow tail singularities.
-In this representation, the swallow tails become crossings~\cite[pg.
-3]{Adams1994} with ``over" and ``under" information.
-Every such crossing can be removed by a Reidemeister Type I move~\cite[Sec.
-1.3]{Adams1994},~\cite[Fig. 1.3]{Lickorish1997}, leaving a simple closed curve in the plane.
+Consider a planar critical value curve made up with swallow tail singularities.
+Every swallow tail can be removed by a Legendrian Reidemeister move~\cite[Fig.10]{contact_geometry_another_summary}, leaving a simple closed curve in the plane.
 Since the Reidemeister moves do not affect the knotting number~\cite[Chap.
-3]{Lickorish1997}, the original critical value curve with swallow tails is unknotted in the contact space.
+3]{Lickorish1997}, the original critical value curve with swallow tails is unknotted.
 In case the critical value curve is an ideal quadrangle~\cite{adiabatic}, the result is obvious. \end{proof}

 \begin{definition}[\cite{Lickorish1997}, Def.
 1.4] The \textbf{\textit{linking number}} $\mathrm{lk}(\bar{\gamma}_k,\bar{\gamma}_\ell)$ of two curves in the contact space is $\tfrac{1}{2}$ the sum of the signs of their crossings, where the ``sign" is defined as in Definition~\ref{d:writhe}. \end{definition}